|

 that being born Indian is a syndrome that has rendered him

 wholly unfit for life in the modern era.
-In an either/or crunch,
+In an either/or

-abuses suffered throughout the residential schools, it could
+(criminal) abuses suffered throughout the residential schools,

-For the long list
+For the long

-of historical injustices done to the Indian, all government
+list of historical injustices done to the Indian, all government

 apologies and restitutions are lies because there can never

-be an apology adequate to winning a war and decimating a people.
+be an apology adequate to winning a war and decimating a

-survival.
+next to survival.

-How bad does it
+How bad

-nation of the walking dead) begin asking of themselves what
+(a de facto nation of the walking dead) begin

-difficult choices must be made in order to gain admission
+made in order to gain admission to the winner’s

-“What would
+“What

-in the Indian’s anxiety over the loss of his sacred
+Short shrifted in the Indian’s anxiety over the

-culture and traditions is his apparent indifference to the
+loss of his sacred culture and traditions is his apparent

-survival and transmission of his genes.
+indifference to the survival and transmission of his

 An Indian who fully integrates himself into modern society

-will surely lose his culture, his Indian-ness, but his genes
+will surely lose his culture, his Indian-ness, but his

-challenges of life in the modern era.
-Should not this be the
+for the challenges of life in the modern era.
+Should

-matter that matters most?
+not this be the matter that matters most?

-The Osoyoos Indian
+The

-modern and proven entrepreneurial and agricultural business
+adopted modern and proven entrepreneurial and agricultural

-their ways, and are now fully integrated into the 21st century.
+disbanded, abandoned their ways, and are now fully integrated

 from his physiognomy, nothing is left of the Osoyoo Indian;